 Alternative 1 (No Action).
 There is no recreational vessel limit for black grouper.
-The recreational black grouper bag limit is 1 fish per person per day within the 3 shallow water grouper aggregate (no more than 1 grouper may be gag or black grouper).
+The recreational black grouper bag limit is 1 fish per person per day within the 3 -grouper aggregate (no more than 1 grouper may be gag or black grouper).

-Alternative 2.
-Establish a private recreational vessel limit for black grouper of:

-Sub-Alternative 2a.
-2 fish per vessel per day.
+Preferred Alternative 2.
+Establish a private recreational vessel limit for black grouper of: Preferred Sub-Alternative 2a.
+2 fish per vessel per day not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive.
 Sub-Alternative 2b.
-4 fish per vessel per day.
+4 fish per vessel per day not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive.

-Alternative 3.
-Establish a for-hire recreational vessel limit for black grouper of:

-Sub-Alternative 3a.
-2 fish per vessel per trip.
+Preferred Alternative 3.
+Establish a for-hire recreational vessel limit for black grouper of: Preferred Sub-Alternative 3a.
+2 fish per vessel per trip not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive.
 Sub-Alternative 3b.
-4 fish per vessel per trip.
+4 fish per vessel per trip not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive.

 Gag and black grouper are often misidentified in the recreational fishery.
-Because of this issue, a vessel limit is being considered for black grouper to prevent additional gag to be harvested under the black grouper bag limit if identified improperly.
-Alternative 2 and associated subalternatives would establish a per day black grouper vessel limit for the private recreational component of the recreational sector.
-Alternative 3 and associated sub-alternatives would establish a per trip black grouper vessel limit for the for-hire component of the recreational sector.
+It is the goal of the Council to implement black grouper recreational harvest constraints to indirectly benefit the gag portion of the snapper grouper fishery and reduce misidentification issues.
+A vessel limit is being considered for black grouper to prevent additional gag to be harvested under the black grouper bag limit if identified improperly.
+Preferred Alternative 2 and associated subalternatives would establish a per day black grouper vessel limit for the private recreational component of the recreational sector.
+Preferred Alternative 3 and associated sub-alternatives would establish a per trip black grouper vessel limit for the for-hire component of the recreational sector.
 Vessel limits separated by day and trip are provided as alternatives to constrain harvest for separate components of the recreational sector.
 Because for-hire vessels may take multiple trips in a day, a per trip limit would ensure equal access for customers on a second trip and would not need to discard a black grouper if one was caught on the first trip.

-It is the goal of the Council to implement black grouper recreational harvest constraints to indirectly benefit the gag fishery and reduce misidentification issues.
-Alternatives 2 and 3 and the respective sub-alternatives are expected to constrain harvest compared to Alternative 1 (No Action).
-Harvest constraint is not needed for the black grouper fishery but assuming gag and black grouper are misidentified, it could indirectly provide greater biological benefits for the gag stock.
-Sub-Alternative 2a is expected to be most constraining on the private recreational sector which could increase discards.
+Preferred Alternatives 2 and 3 and the respective sub-alternatives are expected to constrain harvest compared to Alternative 1 (No Action).
+Harvest constraint is not needed for the black grouper portion of the snapper grouper fishery but assuming gag and black grouper are misidentified, it could indirectly provide greater biological benefits for the gag stock.
+Preferred Sub-Alternative 2a is expected to be most constraining on the private recreational sector which could increase discards.
 Sub-Alternative 2b is not expected to constrain black grouper harvest.
-Sub-Alternative 3a is most constraining on the for the for-hire component which could results in increased discards.
+Preferred Sub-Alternative 3a is most constraining on the for-hire component which could result in increased discards.
 Sub-Alternative 3b is expected to have a very little (7%) reduction in harvest.
-Since Alternative 2 and 3 will restrict black grouper harvest, these alternatives would be expected to decrease net economic benefits when compared to Alternative 1 (No Action).
-With regards to social effects, alternatives with a smaller vessel limit (Sub-

-Alternative 2a and Sub-Alternative 3a) are expected to have a more negative social effects than larger vessel limits.
+Since Preferred Alternative 2 and 3 would restrict black grouper harvest, these alternatives would be expected to decrease net economic benefits when compared to Alternative 1 (No Action).
+With regards to social effects, alternatives with a smaller vessel limit (Preferred Sub-Alternatives 2a and 3a) are expected to have a more negative social effects than larger vessel limits.
 Administrative burden would increase for all alternatives aside from Alternative 1 (No Action) because black grouper does not currently have a vessel limit.